jvdspeare/megaLib/README.md

 ## Disclaimer
 This project including this git repository, is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Megaport, or any of its subsidiaries or its affiliates.

+Please refrain from contacting Megaport regarding any issues or support of this project.
+Instead feel free to submit an issue via this git repository or contact info[dot]megalib[at]gmail.com